 What is Adwind RAT?

-As with any trojan software, phishing email campaigns are used to encourage any who receive them to click or download something containing the harmful virus.
+As with any trojan software, phishing email campaigns are used to encourage anyone who receives them to click or download something containing the harmful virus.
 Once Adwind RAT is on your Mac, it connects to the command-and-control server to download further malicious payloads.

-Once it is on your Mac, Adwind RAT can collect and steal keystrokes and other data submitted via webforms, and anything you type on your computer, including passwords.
-It is also capable of recording screenshots, taking control of your speakers and webcam.
-Those controlling access illegally can steal files and take control and modify system files.
+Once it is on your Mac, Adwind RAT can collect and steal keystrokes and other data submitted via web forms as well as anything you type on your computer, including passwords.
+It is also capable of recording screenshots and taking control of your speakers and webcam.
+Those illegally controlling access can steal files or gain control of system files and modify them.

 When it was originally discovered, over 400,000 devices across every platform were known to be infected.
-It was discovered across the U.S., India, Turkey, Europe and Hong Kong.
-The creators were focused on a variety of industries and sectors, including finance, manufacturing, shipping and telecoms.
-Although it seems to scope has been widened to include consumers, with the aim of harvesting as much useful information as possible for financial gain and malicious purposes.
+It was reported across the U.S., India, Turkey, Europe, and Hong Kong.
+Its creators were focused on a variety of industries and sectors, including finance, manufacturing, shipping, and telecoms.
+However, it seems that the scope has been widened to include consumers with the aim of harvesting as much useful information as possible for financial gain and malicious purposes.

-The new version - 3.0 - has put an effort into avoiding detection through antivirus software.
-It is also bypassing traditional security methods using a Dynamic Data Exchange (DDE) code injection attack, corrupting Excel and other Microsoft products.
-Recent victims are emerging in Germany and Turkey, with a strong probability that many thousands of devices are already infected around the world.
+The new version — 3.0 — has put effort into avoiding detection through antivirus software.
+It is also bypassing traditional security methods using a Dynamic Data Exchange (DDE) code injection attack and corrupting Excel and other Microsoft products.
+Recent victims are emerging in Germany and Turkey, with a strong probability that many thousands of devices around the world are already infected.

 How to remove Adwind?

 One way to protect yourself is to watch out for emails containing .CSV and .XLT attachments.
-Also watch out for any attachments with extensions including .HTM, .XCL and .DB.
-Especially if you don't recognize the email or sender.
+Also, be cautious of any attachments with extensions including .HTM, .XCL and .DB, especially if you don’t recognize the email or sender.
 All of these file formats are opened using Excel or Numbers on a macOS device by default, therefore potentially giving Adwind RAT access to your Mac.

 Unlike the original version, this new adaptation of the trojan malware is doing its best to avoid detection and confuse antivirus software.
-Sending attachments without file name is one way of doing that.
-This way, antivirus sees these files as corrupt, although macOS Numbers and Microsoft Excel won’t detect that the attachment is a fake.
+Sending attachments without file names is one way of doing that.
+In this case, antivirus sees these files as corrupt, although macOS Numbers and Microsoft Excel won’t detect that the attachment is fake.

 Another way is to use antivirus software.
 Not all of them are equipped to remove Adwind RAT.
-And for some you need to upgrade to ensure removal is complete.
+And for some, you need to upgrade to ensure the removal is complete.

 Or take a shortcut: Use a dedicated app uninstaller

 Download CleanMyMac X (free version) and use its Malware Removal tool.
-Here is how it looks in action:
+Here’s how it looks in action:

 Adwind RAT is a nasty piece of malware.
 Hidden in seemingly innocent Excel files, Adwind is looking to steal everything from video and audio to screenshots and cryptographic keys.
-It can bypass antivirus software; although if you don’t have Java enabled on your Mac, and it doesn’t trick you into downloading it, you should be safe.
+It can bypass antivirus software.
+Still, if you don’t have Java enabled on your Mac, and it doesn’t trick you into downloading it, you should be safe.
 But you can never be too careful.
-Don’t risk infection by downloading something you aren’t 100% sure of, and use the right tools to scan your Mac often enough to remove threats such as Adwind RAT.
+Don’t risk infection by downloading something you aren’t 100% sure of, and use the right tools to scan your Mac often enough to remove threats like Adwind RAT.